osg-htc/networking/docs/release-notes/quick-deploy-1.4.1.md

   - Added `--entrypoint=/bin/sh` to override certbot container entrypoint
   - Changed trap handling from `trap exit TERM` to `trap 'exit 0' TERM` for cleaner shutdown
   - Fixed command syntax to use `-c` flag properly with entrypoint override
+  - Removed `--deploy-hook` parameter from `certbot renew` command to use automatic hook discovery

 ### Documentation Updates